Perspective | Cincinnati needed a perfect storm to make the CFP. The clouds are gathering.

 It started when Cincinnati went to Notre Dame Stadium, where the Irish had won 26 straight games, and handily beat them, 24-13, never trailing.

 The G-13 love Notre Dame because it always provides big TV ratings, especially when it is good or even reasonably good.
 Ask NBC.
 But the loss to Cincinnati, at home, meant it was impossible to jump the Irish over Cincinnati unless the Bearcats were to lose.
 And so, to prove it wasn’t completely ignoring the Group of Five, the G-13 placed Cincinnati sixth in its initial poll.
-Three one-loss teams — Alabama, Oregon and Ohio State — were ranked ahead of them.
-It was the classic CFP committee pat-on-the-head: We love you, little guy, now keep winning so you can get the one New Year’s Six Bowl bid we’re required to hand out.
+Three one-loss teams — Alabama, Oregon and Ohio State — were ranked ahead of the Bearcats.
+It was the classic CFP committee pat-on-the-head: We love you, little guy, now keep winning so you can get the one New Year’s Six bowl bid we’re required to hand out.

 Cincinnati kept winning.
 But then unbeaten Michigan State (ranked No. 3 in the initial poll) lost — twice, once to Purdue and then to Ohio State by a mere 56-7.
 So long, Spartans.
 Still, unbeaten Georgia was a clear-cut No. 1 and the committee loves Alabama almost as much as it loves Notre Dame, so the Crimson Tide stayed No. 2 and Oregon — thanks in large part to its win at Ohio State — was No. 3, despite losing to a bad Stanford team.